fivkat/data-engineering-course-hw/README.md

 # data-engineering-course-hw

-The repository contains the solutions for the tasks of Data engineering course.
+The repository contains the solutions for the tasks of the Data Engineering course.